 James VI & I was a broadminded man, perhaps the most intelligent to ever sit on the throne of England.
 He understood there could be differing views on religion and the correct way to worship – quite unusual for the day – and he was a talented scholar in languages, theology and other areas.

-Both James and Charles considered it impertinent of Parliament to discuss plans for marriage, as well as an infringement of the Royal Prerogative.
+In the early 1620s, plans were being made to find Prince Charles a wife.
+King James, being broadminded and keen to be a peacemaker after the bloody battles of the Thirty Years’ War on the continent, sought a Catholic bride for his successor.
+Parliament disagreed, though, and debated Protestant Princesses for the match.
+Both James and Charles considered it impertinent of Parliament to discuss the plans for marriage, as well as an infringement of the Royal Prerogative.
 Charles had become stubborn, believing that what his father, and then he, did, was the will of God – unquestionable, irreproachable and down-right none of the people’s business.

 The Buckingham Question:

 Known as the only openly-gay King, James I had dalliances with various men during his reign.
 One of his favourites proved to have quite the influence on young Charles…

 The fall of Robert Carr, Earl of Somerset took hold in 1613.
 Carr had been the first firm royal favourite of James’, but the Overbury Scandal implicated Carr in the death of courtier, poet and his own friend, Sir Thomas Overbury.
 The courtier had disagreed with Carr’s marriage to Henrietta Howard, who had to divorce to marry the Scott.
 Overbury ended up in the Tower (for refusing an ambassadorship the King offered to get him out of the way), and was later poisoned to eradicate this opposition: both Carr and Henrietta Howard were found to have been involved.
 The Earl of Somersert was imprisoned for a brief term, with James commuting the death penalty as a final act of favour.